 Talking on a cell phone is dangerous, but texting is even more dangerous than talking.
 Texting involves all three types of distractions.
 You look away from the road to read the message, take at least one hand off of the wheel to type a response, and think about things other than driving.

-For a free legal consultation with a distracted driving accidents lawyer serving Worthington, call (614) 538-1116
+For a free legal consultation with a distracted driving accident attorney in Worthington, call (614) 538-1116

 An Overview of the Distracted Driving Problem in the U.S.